deborahomolewo/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task 3- Write a function that prints the numbers, from 0 to 9, followed by a new line.
+Task 4- a function that prints the numbers, from 0 to 9, followed by a new line.